Samuel ibn Naghrillah: Life

-Because Jews were not permitted to hold public office in Islamic nations as an agreement made in the Pact of Umar, Shmuel ha-Nagid, a dhimmi, should hold such a high public office was rare.
+Jews and other non-Muslims were ordinarily not permitted to hold public office in Islamic nations, as per an agreement made in the Pact of Umar.
+For Shemuel ha-Nagid, a dhimmi, to attain such a high public office was therefore very rare.
 This is cited as an example of the Golden age of Jewish culture in Spain.
 That a Jew would command the Muslim army, which he did for 17 years, having them under his authority, was an astonishing feat.

 Samuel HaNagid was notable for his sustained support of the poor, aiding scholars and poets in particular.
 His role as a benefactor of learning and literature has led historians to characterize him as a major cultural patron in medieval al-Andalus.
 Historian Hayim Hillel Ben-Sasson compared him to Gaius Maecenas, the influential Roman advisor and patron of the arts under Augustus.
 Among those who received his patronage was the renowned poet and philosopher Solomon Ibn Gabirol, though their relationship was known to be tense.

 He founded the yeshiva that produced such brilliant scholars as Yitzhaq ibn Ghiath and Maimon ben Joseph, the father of Maimonides.

-12th century historian Abraham ibn Daud wrote that Samuel ibn Naghrillah had earned "Four crowns: the crown of Torah, the crown of power, the crown of a Levite, ... and the crown of a good name."
+Twelfth-century historian Abraham ibn Daud wrote that Samuel ibn Naghrillah had earned "Four crowns: the crown of Torah, the crown of power, the crown of a Levite ... and the crown of a good name."

-One story that encapsulates Shmuel ha-Nagid’s political prowess takes place soon after the succession of Badis.
+One story that encapsulates Shemuel ha-Nagid’s political prowess takes place soon after the succession of Badis.
 The faction of Yaddair ben Hubasa, Habbus' favorite nephew, told Samuel Nagid that they wanted to overthrow the new king and wanted his support.
-Rabbi Shmuel faked support and allowed them to meet in his house.
+Rabbi Shemuel faked support and allowed them to meet in his house.
 He told Badis and was allowed to spy on the meeting.
-Badis wanted to execute the plotters, but Shmuel ha-Nagid convinced him that it would be politically better not to.
+Badis wanted to execute the plotters, but Shemuel ha-Nagid convinced him that it would be politically better not to.
 Ultimately, he was even further respected by the king and in good standing with the rebels.

-As a Jew, Shmuel ha-Nagid actively sought to assert independence from the geonim of the Talmudic academies in Babylonia by writing independently on halakha (Jewish law) for the Iberian Jewish community.
-Shmuel ha-Nagid became the leader of Spanish Jewry around the late 1020s.
+As a Jew, Shemuel ha-Nagid actively sought to assert independence from the geonim of the Talmudic academies in Babylonia by writing independently on halakha (Jewish law) for the Iberian Jewish community.
+Shemuel ha-Nagid became the leader of Spanish Jewry around the late 1020s.
 He promoted the welfare of the Jewish people through various acts.
 For example, he promoted Jewish learning by purchasing many copies of the Talmud, the massive compendium of commentaries on the Jewish oral law.
 He also promoted the study of the Talmud by giving a form of scholarship to those who wanted to study the Torah for a living.

 Samuel died in 1056 of natural causes, reportedly from exhaustion following a military campaign.